up-division/meta-up-board/README.md

 This BSP creates bootable live images, which can be used to directly boot Yocto off of a USB flash drive.
-Upon completion of a successful build, described in the previous section, the images are created in a sub-folder named ./tmp/deploy/images/up-board/
+Upon completion of a successful build, described in the previous section, the images are created in a sub-folder named ./tmp/deploy/images/up-xtreme/

 Under Linux, insert a USB flash drive.
 Assuming the USB flash drive takes device /dev/sdf, use dd to copy the live image to it.
 For
 example:

 ```
-dd if=core-image-sato-up-board.hddimg of=/dev/sdf
+dd if=upboard-image-sato-up-xtreme.hddimg of=/dev/sdf
 sync
 eject /dev/sdf
 ```